-Zacco consists of Zacco A/S and all its subsidiaries as well as Zacco Advokatanpartsselskab, Zacco legal Rechtsanwalts GmbH, and Advokatfirmaet Zacco AS.
-For more information about these entities, please see the regulatory.
+The Zacco brand consists of Zacco A/S and all its subsidiaries as well as Zacco Advokatanpartsselskab, Zacco legal Rechtsanwalts GmbH, and Advokatfirmaet Zacco AS.
+For more information about these entities, please see the Regulatory.

 These Terms of Business apply to all assignments accepted by any of the above entities, unless otherwise explicitly agreed in writing, and form an integral part of the agreement between the relevant entity and the client.